The USPSA Voyage

 The aim was to set up a body of students that would look after the welfare of students in all the campuses of the University.
 May 2009 to September 2009 was one of the most challenging one in the history of the Students’ Association.
 As within four months the 3 major Associations were to come under one umbrella and tackling the non cooperative behaviour of many student leaders who were not ready to accept change was a challenge that took some 2 years to overcome.
 The First Federal Council convened on the 27th of September, 2009 where a proposal for the administration of the Federal office and the location was discussed.
 The Draft Constitution was accepted and Ms. Lily Vuiyasawa was elected as Chairperson, Mr. Natautava Rokotuibau as Deputy Chairperson and Mr. Akmal Ali as the interim Secretary General.

 The initial funding for the Federal Office had been given as a grant from the office of the Vice Chancellor.
 This funding had lasted the association some two years.
 The full 14 branches of the Federal Council were fully formed and complete by April, 2011 and furthermore, the building where the Federal Office is located was secured successfully; the whole building was secured for USPSA Federal Operations.
-Today, after 8 years, the Federal Office is fully operational with 18 Federal Council Meetings having taken place since its establishment to this date.
+Today, after 8 years, the Federal Office is fully operational with over 23 Federal Council Meetings having taken place since its establishment to this date.